Corey Parker (rugby league): 2000s

 of the 2005 State of Origin series.

 During a match against the Wests Tigers at Campbelltown Stadium, coach Wayne Bennett watched as fellow Bronco Shane Webcke was taken off the field by a trainer after being knocked out by Wests Tigers prop Bryce Gibbs.
 Parker was brought on as a replacement for Webcke, and, as noticed, the Broncos played with 14 men.
 Parker immediately scored a try following the Webcke incident.
 An investigation days later stripped the Broncos (who won the match 32–24) of the two competition points gained but an appeal held weeks later saw the two points reinstated.

 Parker was the highest point-scorer for the Broncos with a total of 142 points in 2006.
 He was selected to play from the interchange bench in Brisbane's victory in the 2006 NRL Grand Final.
 As 2006 NRL Premiers, the Brisbane Broncos travelled to England to face 2006 Super League champions, St Helens R.F.C. in the 2007 World Club Challenge.
 Parker played at second-row forward, scoring a try and kicking three goals from four attempts in the Broncos' 14–18 loss.

 In 2007, despite suffering an injury in round one and missing the next eight games, he was again able to finish the season as the Broncos' top point-scorer.
 In the Broncos' first match of the NRL season 2008, Parker broke the Broncos' club record for most goals in a match, kicking ten from ten.
 On 26 March 2008, it was announced Parker had re signed with the Brisbane Broncos for a further 3 years.

-At the start of season 2008, Parker was the first choice kicker for the Broncos, but however, during a knee injury which kept him on the sideline for 6 weeks, the Brisbane Broncos decided to make Michael Ennis the first choice kicker.
+At the start of season 2008, Parker was the first choice kicker for the Broncos, but during a knee injury which kept him on the sideline for 6 weeks, the Brisbane Broncos decided to make Michael Ennis the first choice kicker.
 Following Ennis' move to the Bulldogs at the end of 2008, Parker again became the Broncos' primary goal kicker in 2009.

 For the 2009 NRL season new Broncos coach Ivan Henjak moved Parker to lock.
-This proved a success as in April that year he was named in the preliminary 25 man squad to represent Queensland in the opening State of Origin match for 2009.
+This proved a success as in April that year he was named in the preliminary 25-man squad to represent Queensland in the opening State of Origin match for 2009.
 Although he did not make an appearance for the maroons, Parker won the 2009 Paul Morgan Medal as the Broncos' Player of the Year.